eMahtab/payment-systems/CHAPS/README.md

 It's essentially a way to transfer money instantly and ensure it's received the same working day.

+## ❗❗❗ CHAPS works within UK only.

-## CHAPS payments can’t be reversed.
+## ❗❗❗ CHAPS payments can’t be reversed.